c12yptonic/ctf-writeups/ctfs/deconstructf21.md

 {: .label .label-green .fs-1 .ml-0}

-The first challenge in a series of cryptography challenges and first among a three part challenge involving RSA, this was a warmup challenge.
+The first challenge in a series of cryptography challenges and first among a three part challenge involving RSA, this was a warmup.
 We are given the below challenge instructions and a file, the contents of which are available below the challenge instructions.

 Challenge instructions: